andrius-siup/gym-app/README.md

 The website was created by Andrius Siupinys.

 # Credits

+I received inspiration for this project from [Code Institute](https://codeinstitute.net/) tutorial "Whiskey Drop" landing page.

 Navbar, main-page, buttons,  was boorowed from **"Whiskey Drop"** landing page.

 Footer was borrowed from **"Rosie Odenkirk"** landing page.

-Grid layout system was borrowed from Bootstrap.
+Grid layout system, forms was borrowed from **Bootstrap**.

 ### Content